dftbplus/develguide/docs/gitworkflow.rst

 #.
 Fetch the relevant branch from the upstream-project of the submodule.

 #.
 Check out the commit which should be used by DFTB+.
 (If this commit is on a
-   different branch as the one recorded in the `.gitmodules` file in the DFTB+ source folder, make sure to correct the branch name there.)
+   different branch from the one recorded in the `.gitmodules` file in the DFTB+ source folder, make sure to correct the branch name there.)

 #.
 Update the submodule commit ID's (recorded in `CMakeFiles.txt`) by